Neuropharmacology & Neurotherapeutics

 • Electrodiagnostic testing is important to identify patterns of abnormalities that are typical of neuralgic amyotrophy. |

 The diagnosis of neuralgic amyotrophy is clinical and based on the typical history and neurologic examination findings.
-Although genetic studies can be used to confirm hereditary neuralgic amyotrophy, there are no blood, urine, or CSF tests available to confirm the clinical impression of sporadic neuralgic amyotrophy.
+Although genetic studies can be used to confirm hereditary neuralgic amyotrophy, there are no blood, urine, or CSF tests available to confirm sporadic neuralgic amyotrophy.
 Thus, the most important issue is clinical recognition.
-When neuralgic amyotrophy is unrecognized, especially when patients present with multiple mononeuropathies (the differential diagnosis of which is lengthy), the performance of unnecessary, expensive, and often invasive testing (eg, nerve and muscle biopsies) may result.
+When neuralgic amyotrophy goes unrecognized, unnecessary, expensive, and often invasive testing (eg, nerve and muscle biopsies) may be performed.

-Again, because of the spinal cord segment derivation of the motor axons composing these nerves – suprascapular (C5,6), long thoracic (C5,6,7), axillary (C5,6), and musculocutaneous (C5,6) – the distribution of the resultant weakness and wasting mimics an upper plexus lesion.
-However, with an upper plexopathy, sensory abnormalities are present on the clinical examination and sensory response abnormalities are present on the electrodiagnostic examination (17) whereas with neuralgic amyotrophy, because the lesions are overwhelmingly extraplexal and favor pure or predominantly motor nerves, sensory abnormalities on clinical examination and sensory response abnormalities on electrodiagnostic testing are uncommon.
+Because of the spinal cord segment derivation of the motor axons composing these nerves – suprascapular (C5,6), long thoracic (C5,6,7), axillary (C5,6), and musculocutaneous (C5,6) – the distribution of the resultant weakness and wasting is predominantly C5 and C6, which gives the appearance of an upper plexus lesion.
+However, with an upper plexopathy, sensory abnormalities are present on the clinical examination, and sensory response abnormalities are present on the electrodiagnostic examination (11).
+With neuralgic amyotrophy, because the lesions are overwhelmingly extraplexal and favor pure or predominantly motor nerves, sensory abnormalities on clinical examination and sensory response abnormalities on electrodiagnostic testing are much less common.

-When neuralgic amyotrophy is considered, treatment of the pain is provided (discussed below) and watchful waiting for pain recovery and the onset of muscle weakness and wasting is undertaken.
-Again, education of emergency physicians and orthopedic surgeons is important so that neuralgic amyotrophy is considered.
+When neuralgic amyotrophy is considered, treatment of the pain is provided (discussed below), and watchful waiting for pain recovery and the onset of muscle weakness and wasting is undertaken.
+Again, education of emergency department physicians and orthopedic surgeons is important so that neuralgic amyotrophy is considered.

 Drug treatment.
 During the acute phase of neuralgic amyotrophy, pain control is a priority.
 In general, over-the-counter analgesics (eg, nonsteroidal antiinflammatory drugs, NSAIDs) do not provide relief.
-To address the neuropathic pain associated with this disorder, we typically prescribe a neuropathic pain medication (eg, an antiepileptic drug, such as gabapentin or pregabalin, or a tricyclic agent, such as amitriptyline or nortriptyline).
+To address the neuropathic pain associated with this disorder, we typically prescribe a neuropathic pain medication (eg, an antiepileptic drug, such as gabapentin or pregabalin, or a tricyclic agent, such as amitriptyline or nortriptyline; or an SNRI (serotonin and norepinephrine reuptake inhibitor), such as duloxetine.
 While ramping up the dosage and waiting for the neuropathic pain medication to become effective, in those patients without contraindications, we usually prescribe a short course of oral corticosteroids (eg, 60 mg po qd x 14 days), followed by a 6-day taper (eg, 40 mg / 40 mg / 20 mg / 20 mg / 10 mg / 10 mg).
-Although corticosteroids do not shorten the course of the disease (58), they tend to lessen the intensity of the severe pain.
+Although corticosteroids have not been shown to shorten the course of the disease or improve the prognosis, they are often used to lessen the intensity of the severe pain.
 With excruciating pain, intravenous corticosteroid therapy is an alternative.
-To lessen the likelihood of a gastroduodenal lesion, we provide a preventive agent (proton pump inhibitors) and we advise patients to avoid NSAIDs because the risk of gastrointestinal complications is significantly increased when corticosteroids and NSAIDs are taken together.
-After the course of corticosteroids has been completed, we introduce NSAIDs using a scheduled dosing regimen (eg, bid to tid depending upon the NSAID selected) or a prn dosing schedule.
+To lessen the likelihood of a gastroduodenal ulcer, we provide a preventive agent (proton pump inhibitor), and we advise patients to avoid concomitant NSAID usage because the risk of gastrointestinal complications is significantly increased when corticosteroids and NSAIDs are taken together.
+After the course of corticosteroids has been completed, we introduce NSAIDs using either a scheduled dosing regimen or a prn dosing schedule.
 If the pain recurs following the corticosteroid course and is NSAID-unresponsive, we discontinue the NSAID and repeat the corticosteroid course.

-In addition to starting a neuropathic pain medication and corticosteroids, we also initiate narcotics.
+In addition to starting a neuropathic pain medication and corticosteroids, in the setting of severe pain, the short-term use of a narcotic may be required.
 Unfortunately, these efforts are often incompletely effective.
-Although small case series of IVIG treatment suggested that early treatment more effectively shortens the disease course than delayed treatment (48), larger studies are required given that the duration of the severe pain varies among individuals.
+Although small case series of IVIG treatment suggested that early treatment shortens the disease course, larger studies are required, given that the duration of the severe pain varies among individuals.

 Physical therapy.
 In the acute setting, when the pain is severe and exacerbated by limb motion, immobilization is beneficial.
 Once the severe pain has lessened enough to permit movement, physical therapy is initiated, including range-of-motion exercises (passive initially, then active), stretching exercises, agonist muscle strengthening, and various orthotic devices.
-Physical therapy also helps prevent the development of adhesive capsulitis, shoulder subluxation and dislocation, chronic pain, and loss of function (50).
+Physical therapy also helps prevent the development of adhesive capsulitis, shoulder subluxation and dislocation, chronic pain, and loss of function.
 The program prescribed depends on the muscles affected and the severity of the weakness.
-As stated earlier, changes in the spatial arrangement among the musculoskeletal elements render the affected joint more susceptible to secondary injury and hence care must be taken to avoid this.
-For example, patients with long thoracic nerve involvement and significant scapular winging may benefit from lying supine on an exercise bench during exercise so that gravity maintains their scapulae in their ideal position.
+As stated earlier, changes in the spatial arrangement among the musculoskeletal elements render the affected joint more susceptible to secondary injury and, hence, care must be taken to avoid this complication.
+For example, during periscapular muscle strengthening, patients with long thoracic nerve involvement and significant scapular winging may benefit from lying supine on an exercise bench during exercise so that their body weight maintains the affected scapula in its normal position.

-Among patients with neuralgic amyotrophy with diaphragm involvement, regular monitoring during the recovery period (up to 2 to 3 years) with spirometry and diaphragm ultrasound should be performed for prognostic purposes and to determine whether treatment with nocturnal noninvasive ventilation is required (15).
+Among neuralgic amyotrophy patients with diaphragm involvement, regular monitoring during the recovery period (up to 2 to 3 years) with spirometry and diaphragm ultrasound should be performed for prognostic purposes and to determine whether treatment with nocturnal noninvasive ventilation is required (10).

 Patient education.
-It is important to educate patients and to inform them that the severe pain passes, typically within 14 days and often during the first week, and that the majority of patients get better, although the degree of recovery varies.
+It is important to educate patients and to inform them that (1) the severe pain passes, typically within 14 days and typically during the first week and (2) that most patients get significantly better, although the final degree of recovery varies.

-Although pregnancy and childbirth are known triggers, they do not affect the clinical course or prognosis (10).
-Among individuals with recurrences, it is not uncommon for the inciting trigger of the first bout to be the inciting trigger for the second bout.
-Thus, for example, an individual whose trigger was childbirth may have a higher incidence of neuralgic amyotrophy with a subsequent delivery.
+Although pregnancy and childbirth are known triggers, they do not affect the clinical course or prognosis (09).
+Among individuals with recurrences, it is not uncommon for the inciting trigger of the first bout to also be the inciting trigger for the second bout.
+Of the various triggers, childbirth may have a higher incidence of recurrence.
 In our series, one of our patients had a bout of neuralgic amyotrophy with three of her four deliveries.
 Because the muscles required during childbirth are not affected by neuralgic amyotrophy, there is no preferred method of delivery (eg, vaginal vs. caesarean section).
-Moreover, bouts of neuralgic amyotrophy triggered by childbirth occur in the postpartum period, not during the birthing process.
+Moreover, when bouts of neuralgic amyotrophy are triggered by childbirth, they occur in the postpartum period, and, thus, also do not dictate the method of delivery.

 As previously stated, the most common trigger in our series was a medical or surgical procedure.
-There is no contraindication to surgery for patients with neuralgic amyotrophy, but when the phrenic nerve is involved, the anesthesiologist should be made aware so that the proper preoperative evaluation and choice of anesthesia can be determined (14; 16).
+There is no contraindication to surgery for patients with neuralgic amyotrophy, but when the phrenic nerve is involved, the anesthesiologist should be made aware so that the proper preoperative evaluation and choice of anesthesia can be determined.

 All contributors' financial relationships have been reviewed and mitigated to ensure that this and every other article is free from commercial bias.